feiloo/nextflow_workflows/modules/sclust/readme.md

-sclust must be on the PATH environment variable
+Sclust must be on the PATH environment variable with the name 'sclust'